SufyanAli-7/PDF-Tools-Hub/README.md

 ## Installation

-Simply clone this repository and open `index.html` in your browser:
+Simply clone this repository and open `index.html` in your browser:-

 ```bash
 git clone https://github.com/YOUR_USERNAME/pdf-tools-hub.git